SmartsquareGmbH/mqtt-starter/README.md

 mqtt.group=group
 # The mqtt protocol version to use.
 3 and 5 are supported (3 by default).
 mqtt.version=3
+# Disable or enable the mqtt client.
+Note that no beans are available to be injected if disabled.
+mqtt.enabled=true
 ```

 ### Advanced